Oesophageal cancer treatment

 People with oesophageal cancer often lose a lot of weight and can become malnourished.
-Your doctor will usually refer you to a dietitian for advice on ways to reduce the weight loss through changes to your diet, liquid supplements or a feeding tube.
-This will help improve your strength, lessen side effects, and lead to better treatment outcomes.
+Your doctor will usually refer you to a dietitian for advice on how to slow down the weight loss by changing your diet, taking liquid supplements or having a feeding tube.
+This will help improve your strength, reduce side effects, and may mean the treatment works better.

-If you are a smoker, you will be encouraged to stop smoking before surgery.
-If you continue to smoke, you may not respond as well to treatment and smoking may make any side effects you experience worse.
-For support, see your doctor or call Quitline on 13 7848.
+If you smoke, aim to quit before starting treatment.
+If you keep smoking, you may not respond as well to treatment.
+For support, see your doctor or call the Quitline on 13 7848.